nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Navigation

 Before we begin, let's familiarize ourselves with the different parts of the CoDoc interface.
+Maximise the screen to have a clearer view.
+This way you can see more content as well.

-(Insert pic of UI with annotations of the different parts.)
+(Insert pic of maximised UI with annotations of the different parts.)

 - **Menu bar:** if you ever feel stuck, you can always click on the `Help` button to see more details.
 - **Command box:** this is where you can type in commands.